God of War: Ascension: Controversy

 Some reviewers disliked the title of one of the game's trophies, "Bros before Hos", which is received after graphically face-stomping a female villain.
 In response to the criticisms of misogyny, Santa Monica released a patch changing the name of the trophy to "Bros before Foes".

+Sales

+In the United States, God of War: Ascension sold 570,000 units in the first month of its release not including bundled sales, making it the fourth best-selling game of March 2013.
+The game's sales were significantly lower than God of War III's first month sales, which were 1.1 million units.
+Ultimately, the game shipped over 3 million units worldwide and grossed over US$100 million in revenue.

 Accolades

 Unlike previous installments, God of War: Ascension won no awards, but it was nominated in several Best of E3 2012 categories by various media outlets.
 These nominations included "Best Action/Adventure" and "Best Multiplayer" from Game Rant, "Best PS3 Game" and "Best Action/Adventure Game" from G4, "Best PlayStation 3 Game" from Destructoid, and "Best PS3 Game" and "Best Action Game" from IGN.
 The game was a nominee for "Best Visual Design" at the 2013 Golden Joystick Awards.
-At the 2014 Writers Guild of America Videogame Awards, it was a nominee for "Outstanding Achievement in Videogame Writing" and during the 2014 D.I.C.E.
-Summit, it was a nominee for the Academy of Interactive Arts & Sciences award for "Outstanding Achievement in Sound Design".
+At the 2014 Writers Guild of America Videogame Awards, it was a nominee for "Outstanding Achievement in Videogame Writing".
+During the 17th Annual D.I.C.E.
+Awards, God of War: Ascension received a nomination for "Outstanding Achievement in Sound Design" by the Academy of Interactive Arts & Sciences.